GreyRook/code-with-style/docs/git/index.md

 ![cardinality: Ticket -1--n- MR -1--n- commit](issue-mr-commit.png)

- * One merge request can (and sometimes should) have muliple commits.
+ * One merge request can (and sometimes should) have multiple commits.
  * One ticket can (and sometimes should) have multiple merge requests.
  * But one merge request should only have one ticket.
 There might be cases where one MR solves multiple related issues that share a root cause.